Do I Wanna Know? Arctic Monkeys Download 'Do I Wanna Know?' on iTunes

 @Truman_Black i have literally never heard of this 'word' until now— camryn (@Ioosechange) May 5, 2016

-See, as you know, earlier this year saw the long-awaited release of The 1975's synth funk, 80s disco, emo-comedy, really very good odyssey album I Like It When You Sleep For You Are So Beautiful Yet So Unaware Of It.
+See, as you know, last year saw the long-awaited release of The 1975's synth funk, 80s disco, emo-comedy, really very good odyssey album I Like It When You Sleep For You Are So Beautiful Yet So Unaware Of It.

 And, at the same time, in the band's home nation, a debate was raging across every news outlet over "The Brexit".